avrgeek/avrgeek.github.io/_posts/2015-11-11-chromeready-virtualbox.md

 {% include JB/setup %}

 The ChromeOS has been a great experience so far.
-One problem, however, is that you generally need to purchase a Chromebook to us it, or go through compiling the ChromeOS from source.
+One problem, however, is that you generally need to purchase a Chromebook to use it, or go through compiling the ChromeOS from source.
 A few days ago I came across [Neverware's CloudReady](http://www.neverware.com/free/), which provides an freely available (to individuals) ChromeOS experience on generic hardware.